kindofdev/hacker-news-aggregator/README.md

   - Request synchronously the top 30 stories in `/v0/topstories` (note: this service returns 500 stories and jobs, but we are only interested of stories)

   - For the first 30 items (stories or jobs) it triggers 30 requests `GetStory` containing the item ids into channel `ItemReqChan`.
-(As a spoiler, httpWorkers listen to this channel in order to get the item ids, process the stories and finally put the results into `StoryResChan`).
+(As a spoiler, httpWorkers listen to this channel in order to get the item ids, then process the stories, and finally put the results into `StoryResChan`).

-  - Keep a `storyIdsReserve` with the rest (470).
+  - Keep a `storyIdsReserve` list with the rest (470).
 (More in next point)

   - Listen to channel `StoryResChan` where `HttpWorker`s will publish the stories processed.
 Here, it iterates until collecting 30 processed stories, and finally returns the titles of the top stories.
-An interesting thing is that because the items ids previously triggered might be **jobs** we need to check whether the story processed is actually a story (**Maybe Story**).
+An interesting thing is that because the items ids previously triggered might be **jobs** we need to check whether the processed story is actually a story (**Maybe Story**).
 So in case of getting a non-story, we'll trigger a new request `GetStory` through `ItemReqChan` getting the itemId from `storyIdsReserve`.
-This way, we only request just the necessary items, reducing traffic and processing.
+This way, we only request the necessary items, reducing traffic and processing.

   - Before returning the result to `Main`, we need to order the stories collected.
 For this, first thing we do in first step is to zip the itemIds received with indices [1..], and consequently attach the index in the request.